abraunst/ExponentialQueues.jl/README.md

 * `ConstantRate`: a queue with `N` events of uniform rate `r`.
 Sampling cost is `O(1)`.

-* `MultQueue`: a composed queue which represnts a multiple of another queue.
+* `MultQueue`: a composed queue which represents a multiple of another queue.

 * `NestedQueue` a mixed queue which represents the union of an arbitrary number of other queues.

-These types are aritrarily composable.
+These types are arbitrarily composable.